 - Joyor has two options to reduce the speed of your electric scooter:

-❏ Buy a personalised controller with previously limited speed
+❏ Buy a personalized controller with previously limited speed

 ❏ Set up the screen and change the default speed limit value by following a few simple steps: